jnarkis/CourtsideSentiment/file_conversion/README.md

 # File Conversion
 The raw data files from pushshift are in compressed JSON format.
-For faster querying, the scripts in this file do the following:
+For faster querying, the scripts in this directory do the following:

 1. Create a c5d.2xlarge EC2 spot instance.
 1. Use awscli and pyspark to copy files from the S3 bucket.